chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 #### Install Solidity JavaScript Compiler

-The Solidity JavaScript compiler will compile the contract.
+The Solidity JavaScript compiler will compile the contract into bytecode.

 Install in your project directory: